A conjecture on the composition of localizations on a stratified tensor triangulated category: Low dimensional cases

 Proposition~\ref{prop-conjtruedim1irred-sectionlowdim} deals with the starting case.
 Now assume the claim to be true if the Balmer spectrum has at most $n$ maximal primes.

 Let us consider a tensor triangulated category $\CT$ whose Balmer spectrum $\text{Spc}(\CT^c)$ has $(n+1)$-maximal primes, say $\fp_1,\dots, \fp_{n+1}$.
 We define

-these are three complements of Thomason subsets.
+These are three complements of Thomason subsets.
 The first one coincides with the Balmer primes contained in one of the first $n$ maximal primes, but not in $\fp_{n+1}$.
 The second is given by the Balmer primes contained exclusively in the maximal prime $\fp_{n+1}$.
-Finally, unravelling the definition
+Finally, unraveling the definition we can write